Princess Jellyfish: Reception

 In 2010, Princess Jellyfish won the Kodansha Manga Award for best shōjo manga.
 It was also nominated for the Manga Taishō Award that year.
 In 2017, it was nominated for the Eisner Award in the "Best U.S. Edition of International Material—Asia" category, for its first three volumes.

 It was reported in August 2010 that over 1 million copies of the manga have been sold.
 During their first week of sales, the fourth volume of the manga sold about 27,000 copies, and the fifth volume sold about 55,000 copies.
 The sixth volume sold over 60,000 copies in its first week, and exceeded 100,000 copies sold in total the week after.

 Princess Jellyfish has been considered one of the best anime of the 2010s by Polygon.
 Julia Lee highlighted its message of "Everyone is beautiful and interesting and it should be a crime to not see yourself that way".
-Writing for Forbes, Lauren Orsini considered it to be one of the five best anime of 2010; she wrote, "Part coming-of-age story, part Project Runway design challenge, this sweet romantic comedy explores gender identity in a way that still feels observant and fresh".
 Crunchyroll staff also included it in such a list; reviewer Kara Dennison praised "its charming art to its heartfelt story" and said, "Princess Jellyfish is one of those rare precious gems that doesn't depict female otaku-dom as unicorn-rare, but digs into what it really feels like to be a young woman in that walk of life".